 Go the extra mile

 Whether that means staying in the office after hours or taking on that little bit more responsibility – your team is reliant to do your job, and do it well.
 By going the extra mile in your role, you will not only ensure the success of the team, but also gain the respect of your fellow co-workers.

 A good team player is one that people like to be around – optimistic and positive people are attractive and their energy can be infectious.
 Actively encourage team members to celebrate the achievements of the team and to learn from any set-backs.

 It is one thing to celebrate the success of your team, but to act like you are the superstar of the team is a whole different story.
-By bragging people will become to regret any successes and tensions will form in the group.
+By bragging people will come to regret any successes and tensions will form in the group.